pallets/click/docs/parameters.rst

 Parameters (both options and arguments) accept a number of positional arguments which are the parameter declarations.
-Each string with a single dash is added as short argument, each string starting with a double dash as long one.
-If a string is added without any dashes it's the internal parameter name which is also used as variable name.
+Each string with a single dash is added as short argument; each string starting with a double dash as long one.
+If a string is added without any dashes, it becomes the internal parameter name which is also used as variable name.

-If a parameter is not given a name without dashes a name is generated automatically by taking the longest argument and converting all dashes to underscores.
-So for an option with ``('-f', '--foo-bar')`` the parameter name is `foo_bar`.
-For an option with ``('-x',)`` the parameter is `x`.
+If a parameter is not given a name without dashes, a name is generated automatically by taking the longest argument and converting all dashes to underscores.
+For an option with ``('-f', '--foo-bar')``, the parameter name is `foo_bar`.
+For an option with ``('-x',)``, the parameter is `x`.
-For an option with ``('-f', '--filename', 'dest')`` the parameter is called `dest`.
+For an option with ``('-f', '--filename', 'dest')``, the parameter is called `dest`.

 Implementing Custom Types
 -------------------------

 To implement a custom type, you need to subclass the :class:`ParamType` class.
-Types can be invoked with or without context and parameter object which is why they need to be able to deal with this.
+Types can be invoked with or without context and parameter object, which is why they need to be able to deal with this.

-The following code implements an integer type that accepts hex and octal numbers in addition to normal integers and converts them into regular integers::
+The following code implements an integer type that accepts hex and octal numbers in addition to normal integers, and converts them into regular integers::

     import click